-Chrissy Teigen Bares It All For John Legend With Nipple Tassles While Lip Syncin
+Chrissy Teigen Bares It All For Legend With Nipple Tassles While Lip Syncing

 Another snap showcased the beautiful model covering her mid-section with the red fur coat leaving her top part exposed.
 However, she had red nipple tassels censoring her chest.
 Plus her long blonde locks flowed over her chest, providing more cover.
 A third photo shows the model seated on the floor while clad in the colorful pink fur coat and the fishnet stockings.
 She also rocked a pair of maroon-colored boots and was licking a huge lollipop.

-Teigen appeared in another instance while striking a pose while holding a white electric guitar while her arms were dressed in purple-blue almost all the way to her shoulders.
+Teigen appeared in another instance while striking a pose holding a white electric guitar while her arms were dressed in purple-blue almost all the way to her shoulders.
 However, the photos were not as exciting as the video of Teigen lip syncing her husband’s song.

 [Featured Image by Frazer Harrison/Getty Images]